4 Estate Planning Questions To Ask Your Loved Ones Over The Holidays

-Now that we’re past Halloween, we are head-long into the holidays.
-Thanksgiving and Christmas are just around the corner, and soon, you’ll be surrounded by friends and family.
-Believe it or not, those are perfect times to talk to your loved ones about estate planning.
-After all, it beats talking about politics or the pandemic, doesn’t it?
+Now that we are headlong into the holidays, Thanksgiving and Christmas are just around the corner.
+Soon, you'll be surrounded by friends and family.
+Believe it or not, these are perfect times to talk to your loved ones about estate planning.
+After all, it beats talking about politics, doesn't it?

 The holidays are a perfect time, while family and friends are gathered together (safely distanced, of course), to discuss whether estate planning and related legal matters are in order.
-It is a difficult subject to approach, but it is much better to be brave and tackle the subject than to avoid the discussion and regret later that plans which should have been made were not and you're left with a mess to deal with.
+It is an emotional subject to approach, but it is much better to be brave and tackle the subject than to avoid the discussion.
+Later regrets that plans which should have been made were not, will leave you with an even harder situation to deal with.

-Sit down with your parents or even your children who have children of their own and talk to them about the hard issues.
+Sit down with your parents or even your children, who have children of their own, and talk to them about these important but delicate issues.
+You'll be glad you devoted the time to addressing these issues.
 Some things you might ask them include:

 Again, it’s not a bright and cheery topic, generally, but I have clients come to me every day saying they really wish the last time they were together with their loved ones, they would have sat down and talked about these things.
 It would have saved a whole lot of heartache, trouble, and expense if they would have just done it.